NodeRT/NodeRT/README.md

-# NodeRT
-#### Consume WinRT modules from Node.js, Electron, and NW.js.
+# NodeRT: Use WinRT in Node, Electron, and NW.js

-## :package: Installation of WinRT Modules
-If you just want to consume modules, you can install them directly from npm.

 :computer: Example
 ```